Associate Professor of Law

 Legal Research Center

 Ozan O. Varol teaches in the areas of constitutional law, comparative constitutional law, Islamic law, and criminal law.
 His recent scholarship has focused on comparative constitutional transitions and constitutional design.
 He also lectures and writes about civil-military relations and law and politics in the Middle East.
-Professor Varol is the author of 9 law review articles published or forthcoming in academic journals such as the California Law Review, Columbia Journal of Transnational Law, Harvard International Law Journal, International Journal of Constitutional Law (peer-reviewed), Iowa Law Review, Texas International Law Journal, and Vanderbilt Journal of Transnational Law.
-His scholarship has been featured in various domestic and foreign media outlets, including CNN, Washington Post, National Public Radio, and Foreign Policy Magazine.
+Professor Varol is the author of 10 law review articles published or forthcoming in academic journals such as the California Law Review, Iowa Law Review (twice), Harvard International Law Journal, Columbia Journal of Transnational Law, International Journal of Constitutional Law (peer-reviewed), Texas International Law Journal, Vanderbilt Journal of Transnational Law, and Missouri Law Review.
+His scholarship has been featured in various domestic and foreign media outlets, including CNN, Washington Post, BBC Radio, Slate, and Foreign Policy Magazine.
 He is the only scholar to twice receive the American Society of Comparative Law’s Younger Comparativists Prize.

 Before entering academia, Professor Varol served as a law clerk for the Honorable Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit.
 He also practiced law at Keker & Van Nest LLP in San Francisco, where he worked on complex civil and white-collar criminal defense litigation.

-Professor Varol received his law degree from the University of Iowa College of Law, where he graduated first in his class and served as the Editor-in-Chief of the Iowa Law Review.
+Professor Varol received his law degree from the University of Iowa College of Law, where he graduated first in his class, earning the highest grade point average in the history of the law school since the introduction of the 4-point grading scale.
+During law school, he also served as the Editor-in-Chief of the Iowa Law Review.
 He has a bachelor’s degree in planetary sciences from Cornell University, where he was a College Scholar and a member of the operations team for the 2003 Mars Exploration Rovers mission.
 Professor Varol is a native of Istanbul, Turkey, and lived there for 17 years before coming to the United States for his undergraduate studies.

 Specialty Areas & Course Descriptions